 The olympic torch relay on the running track at William Brookes School

 8 lane athletics track with 100m sprint straight

 Track used by the Thurrock Harriers Athletics Club in Essex

 Sport England specification Compact Athletics Track in London

 Blakedown is a civil engineering company specialising in synthetic sports surfaces and athletics track construction.
 Operating for more than fifty years, we have worked with universities, colleges, schools, and local authorities to produce athletics facilities of the highest quality, and we have worked on many prestigious projects such as the Manchester Commonwealth Games, Sport England's Inspired Facilities framework, and the Queen Elizabeth stadium in north London.

 We offer an in-house Design and Build service for facility construction and all of our tracks are built to IAAF performance standards.

 Blakedown completely reconstructed the six-lane track to a high-specification sandwich system suitable for national and regional athletics competition.
-Included in the scope of the works was the refurbishment of associated field facilities as part of wider redevelopment project at the stadium; now the home ground of Enfield Town FC.
+Included in the scope of the works was the refurbishment of associated field facilities as part of a wider redevelopment project at the stadium; now also the home ground of Enfield Town Football Club.